kasraprime/Misc/README.md

 # Misc

-Various scripts and codes for general purpose tasks
+Various scripts and codes for general purpose tasks.

+Slurm files are for running your code on a grid.